Arlberg Railway Tunnel: History

 The origins of the Arlberg Railway Tunnel is closely associated with the Arlberg railway, of which construction commenced immediately after receiving authorisation to proceed on 16 May 1880.
 Built at a total cost of 35.5 million gulden, the line had been approved as a single-track railway throughout much of its length; however, the Arlberg tunnel was intentionally constructed with sufficient space to accommodate a double track arrangement from the onset, engineers having anticipated the need to handle higher volumes of traffic than a single line would be able to convey.
 A large proportion of the Arlberg Railway Tunnel, akin to much of the line's engineered features, comprised natural stone masonry in its construction, using materials such as limestone, gneiss, and mica schist.

-The Arlberg Railway Tunnel was a major engineering feature of the line; possessing a length of 10,648 meters, it was the longest railway tunnel in Austria, and would remain so for over one hundred years.
-On 21 December 1884, it was opened as a single-track tunnel, and rapidly became saturated by heavy traffic.
+The Arlberg Railway Tunnel was a major engineering feature of the line; possessing a length of 10,216 meters, it was the longest railway tunnel in Austria, and would remain so for over one hundred years.
+On 21 September 1884, it was opened as a single-track tunnel, and rapidly became saturated by heavy traffic.
 Accordingly, the second parallel track was installed and operational by 15 July 1885.
 The tunnel starts at near the railway station serving St. Anton am Arlberg and ends in Langen am Arlberg.

-Early on, operations became troubled by the tunnel's lack of ventilation; the combination of steam locomotives and inadequate air flow led to dangerous sulphuric acid vapour accumulating along the roof, which compelled locomotive crews to lie on the floor seeking fresher air to breath.
+Early on, operations became troubled by the tunnel's lack of ventilation; the combination of steam locomotives and inadequate air flow led to dangerous sulphuric acid vapour accumulating along the roof, which compelled locomotive crews to lie on the floor seeking fresher air to breathe.
 While protective equipment was issued to the crews, the problem was not truly eliminated until the introduction of electric traction during the 1920s.
-During the 1970s, the interconnecting Arlberg Road Tunnel was built alongside the earlier railway tunnel, there is a minimum distance of 150 distances between the actively-trafficked bores.
+During the 1970s, the interconnecting Arlberg Road Tunnel was built alongside the earlier railway tunnel, there is a minimum distance of 150 metres between the actively-trafficked bores.